Palo Alto Medical Foundation

 Asthma is a significant problem for adolescents.
 Poorly controlled asthma can seriously limit participation in physical and social activities.
 Well-controlled asthma, properly treated, need not be limiting in the vast majority of cases.

 Asthma self-management education programs attempt to develop healthy attitudes toward asthma and skills for controlling it.
-The Palo Alto Medical Foundation offers educational resources about asthma that compliment the medical treatment prescribed by your doctor.
-Visit the Asthma Resources Web site to learn how to prevent and manage your asthma.
+PAMF offers educational resources about asthma that complement the medical treatment prescribed by your doctor.

 Back to top